16parmindersingh/Data-Analytics-Portfolio/Pizza-Sales-Analysis/README.md

 - Used SQL features like `JOIN`, `GROUP BY`, `ORDER BY`, `SUM`, `COUNT`, `ROUND`, subqueries, window functions (`RANK`, `OVER`), and more.

 ### 4. Insights Generation
-- Analyzed the query results to identify trends and patterns in pizza sales.
+- Analyzed the query results to identify trends and patterns in pizza sales for management decision-making.
 - Documented the findings in a presentation (`Pizza Sales SQL Project.pdf`) for easy reference.

 ### Key Output